udaykirankavaturu/system-design/designs/rate-limiter/design.md

 With a rate limiter, the request is now routed through the rate limiter system where checks can be made on the limits.

 As shown, the rate limiter is positioned before the load balancer.
-Refer to [ADR01](./ADRs/ADR01%20-%20where%20to%20position%20the%20rate%20limiter.md) to understand this decision.
+Refer to [ADR01-Positioning the Rate Limiter](./ADRs/ADR01%20-%20where%20to%20position%20the%20rate%20limiter.md) to understand this decision.

 # Event Storming

 ![event storming](./assets/event-storming.png)

+Two events are possible for any request.
+Limit is either reached or limit is not reached.

+# Components Identified

+- rate limiter server
+- storage for current limits
+- storage for configuration of limits

 # High Level Design